maphew/zadam-trilium-wiki/Note.md

 ### Deleting / undeleting notes

+_Description below is valid only since Trilium 0.40_

 When you delete a note in Trilium, it is actually only marked for deletion (soft-delete) - the actual content, title, attributes etc. are not deleted, only hidden.

 Within (by default) 7 days, it is possible to undelete these soft-deleted notes - open Recent Changes dialog and you will see a list of all modified notes including the deleted ones.
 Notes available for undeletion have a link to do so.
 This is kind of "trash can" functionality known from e.g. Windows.